TonyRipa/PlaceValue/README.md

 This is relatively normal.
 However, we may rethink of the concept of graphing (or plotting) not as a different mode for visualizing the data, but really just a different way of representing the digits.

 For example, in Chinese the digit 1 is _ , the digit 2 is =, and the digit 3 is ≡.
-Instead of writing 123, I can write _=≡.
-If we stop an think about it plotting a sequence of data, is not a data visualization approach, it is a different number system, or merely different digit.
+Instead of writing 123, I can write \_=≡.
+If we stop and think about it, plotting a sequence of data is not a data visualization approach, it is a different number system, or merely different digit.

 123